mozilla/glean.js/docs/implementation/plugins-events.md

 plugin due to the encryption dependencies it includes in the bundle and it is only used by a small amount of clients.
 It makes sense to make it a stand-alone feature.

+> **Note**: Even if a feature is not as large as the encryption feature, if it is not used by most
+> clients we should always consider making it a plugin.
+Multiple small features that are not used
+> can also sum up to a large unnecessary size increase and we want to avoid that.

 ## Creating a new event and plugin

 Since plugins and events are a very recent tool for Glean.js developers,